Beatwen/Forecast-Plugin-for-Q-SYS/README.md

 ## Overview

-The **Weather Forecast Plugin** is a custom Lua plugin designed for Q-SYS systems, created by Christophe Bouserez.
+The **Weather Forecast Plugin** is a custom Lua plugin designed for Q-SYS systems.
 This plugin interfaces with the OpenWeatherMap API to retrieve weather data, including temperature, weather conditions, and associated icons.
-The data can be displayed on UCIs (User Control Interfaces) using the Q-SYS Text Display component.
+The data can be displayed on UCIs (User Control Interfaces) using the Q-SYS Text Display Customs Controls component as Text Display then used as media display in your UCIs.

 ## Version Information

 - **Version:** 1.0.0
-- **Build Version:** 0.0.0.31
+- **Build Version:** 0.0.0.34
 - **Author:** Christophe Bouserez
 - **Date:** August 2024